1988 Winter Olympics

-In 1988, a record 57 National Olympic Committees (NOC) sent a total of 1,423 athletes to these Games.
-These Winter Olympics would be the last attended one for both the Soviet Union and East Germany NOCs.
-Just like the 1976 Summer Olympics, Canada failed again to win a gold medal in an official medal event on home soil.
+In 1988, a record 57 National Olympic Committees (NOC) sent a total of 1,424 athletes to these Games.
+These Winter Olympics would be the last attended for both the Soviet Union and East Germany NOCs.
+Just like the 1976 Summer Olympics, host country Canada failed again to win a gold medal on their home soil (They won three gold medals in demonstration events, but they are not added at the official medal table).
 The Finnish ski jumper, Matti Nykänen, and the Dutch speed skater, Yvonne van Gennip, won three individual gold medals each.
 The 1988 Winter Olympics were also remembered for the "heroic failure" of both the British ski jumper, Michael Edwards, and the debut of the Jamaica national bobsleigh team.
-Both of them became subjects of major feature films about their participation in these Games: Cool Runnings by Disney in 1993 and Eddie the Eagle by 20th Century Studios in 2016.
+Both of them became subjects of major feature films about their participation in these Games: Cool Runnings by Walt Disney Pictures in 1993 and Eddie the Eagle by 20th Century Fox in 2016.